yellow-footed-honeyguide/great-commands/great-cli-commands.md

+⚙️ `tldr`
+- Gives you a quick, simple explanation of how to use a command.
+Like a cheat sheet for the terminal.

+⚙️ `sxiv`
+- Opens a simple program to view images.

 ⚙️ `sudo iotop --processes  --only`
 - Shows which processes are using disk I/O.

-⚙️ `sxiv`
-- Opens a simple program to view images.

 ⚙️ `parallel convert {} {.}.jpg ::: *.png`
 - Changes all PNG images to JPG format at the same time.